iclough/DailyProgrammer/README.md

-# DailyProgrammer
+# Practice
-Exercises from www.reddit.com/r/dailyprogrammer
+Exercises from www.reddit.com/r/dailyprogrammer or codewars